Joe Shekarchi

-K. Joseph Shekarchi (born May 17, 1962) is an American politician currently serving as the Speaker of the Rhode Island House of Representatives.
+Khalil Joseph Shekarchi (born May 17, 1962) is an American politician currently serving as speaker of the Rhode Island House of Representatives.
 A Democrat, he has represented District 23 in Warwick since January 1, 2013.
 He was chairman of the House Labor Committee until his Democratic colleagues elected him as the House majority leader in November 2016.
 After four years as majority leader, his colleagues elected him speaker in November 2020 following the defeat of longtime speaker Nicholas Mattiello.
 Shekarchi considers himself a moderate Democrat.

-Education
+Early life and education

-Shekarchi earned his bachelor's degree in government from Suffolk University and his Juris Doctor from the Suffolk University Law School.
-He attended Mount St. Charles Academy in Woonsocket, Rhode Island prior to attending Suffolk.
+Shekarchi was born to a father of Iranian-American descent and a mother of Italian-American heritage.
+He grew up in the Conimicut neighborhood of Warwick.
+He earned his bachelor's degree from Suffolk University and his Juris Doctor from the Suffolk University Law School in Boston, Massachusetts.
+He attended Mount St. Charles Academy in Woonsocket, Rhode Island, prior to attending Suffolk.

-Elections
+Career

+Shekarchi was the manager of Paul Tsongas's Rhode Island campaign for the 1992 Democratic Party presidential primaries and then served as a legislative aide in the administration of governor Bruce Sundlun.
+In 2010, he led future governor Gina Raimondo's successful campaign for general treasurer.

-2012 When incumbent District 23 Democratic Representative Robert Flaherty failed to qualify for the ballot, Shekarchi was unopposed for the September 11, 2012, Democratic Primary, winning with 536 votes and won the November 6, 2012, General election with 4,302 votes (67.9%) against Republican nominee John Falkowski.
+When Robert Flaherty, the incumbent Democratic representative for District 23 in Warwick, failed to qualify for the ballot, Shekarchi was unopposed for the September 11, 2012, Democratic Primary, winning with 536 votes.
+He won the November 6, 2012, General election with 4,302 votes (67.9%) against Republican nominee John Falkowski, and has served in the position since January 1, 2013.

+Shekarchi was chairman of the House Labor Committee until his Democratic colleagues elected him as the House majority leader in November 2016.
+After four years as majority leader, his colleagues elected him speaker in November 2020 following the defeat of longtime speaker Nicholas Mattiello.
+Shekarchi considers himself a moderate Democrat.

-Personal
+Personal life

 Shekarchi is openly gay.
 He is the second openly gay speaker of the Rhode Island House, after Gordon Fox.